The House System

 • Excellent effort and contributions in class

-• Service to school and members of the school community
+• Service to school and the wider community

 • House Talent Show